By: Joshua Franklin

 A comment that we see on a regular basis is, “Can my Thermal/Night Vision see in _______?”
 Let’s dive into the what if’s and why not’s for each setup and see if this can clear some of the questions and confusion up on the capabilities of each unit.

 The ATN X-Sight 4K / X-Sight II HD are digital night vision units.
 They require, for most practical applications, the use of an external Infrared Light to be able to see.
 While the IR is invisible to our naked eyes, the sensors in the night vision, or even traditional tube style night vision for instance, pick this light up and that is what allows you to see in the dark in a general explanation.
 That being said, we are talking about Infrared and not X-Ray.
-Vegetation, snow, humidity, fog, rain, etc. can all severely degrade the capabilities of your units.
+Using night vision in fog, vegetation, snow, humidity, rain, etc. can all severely degrade the capabilities of your units.

 The most predominate reason that you will lose sight picture clarity is usually, not always, but usually due to the moisture in the air.
 Whether or not the moisture is in the form of fog, snow, rain or some other form, that’s generally the #2 reason people have issues with their clarity or not being able to see.
 The #1 reason is usually related to an improperly placed IR light in relation to the scope or an inferior IR light to what you see being used in a lot of the videos online.
 IR light is no different in its predictability and usage as a white flashlight or car headlights that you use to see in the dark.
 If you are driving down the road and it’s really foggy outside, have you ever tried to turn on your high beams?
 It causes your light to “bloom” or refract off of every water droplet in that wall of fog, essentially rendering it useless.
 It causes a whiteout and reduces your ability to see the road drastically.
 If you shine a tree, you will see the left and right side of the tree being illuminated, but you won’t be able to see directly behind it because the light isn’t capable of passing through a solid object.
 These principles hold the same truths when we are talking about IR light and night vision optics.
 Whether it is trees, vegetation, fence rows, or another solid object, it’s something you have to be cognizant of when you’re making your stand setups, identifying your targets or taking your shots at night.